The Mission of the

 - Criminal Offenses Against the Administration of Justice – Section 76-8-101 et. seq.

 How Districts are Created

-Local Districts and Special Service Districts can only be created by cities or counties.
+Special Districts (17B) and Special Service Districts (17D) can only be created by cities or counties.
 The process is initiated either by the cities or counties themselves by resolution, or by petition from a group of citizens.

-For local districts, a citizen petition to create must be signed by:
+For special districts, a citizen petition to create must be signed by:

 - 33% of the private property owners within the proposed district whose property values total at least 25% of the value of all private real property within the proposed district; or

 - 33% of the voters within the proposed district who voted in the last general election for Governor.